 Green Umbrella works with Groundwork Ohio River Valley to lead the Climate Safe Neighborhoods partnership, which explores the relationship between historical, race-based housing segregation and the current and predicted impacts of climate change.
 Along with the City of Cincinnati's Office of Environment and Sustainability, the team worked to develop an equitable engagement process that centers the voice and priorities of historically undeserved communities in climate planning.
 The process was piloted in Lower Price Hill in Spring 2021.
 Since then, the partnership has led Climate Advisory Groups in Bond Hill, Roselawn, and the Beekman Corridor.
 Read a recent blog post on this work from the National League of Cities and coverage in WVXU.

-In 2023, the Climate Safe Neighborhoods Partnership will work to deepen equitable opportunities in Cincinnati neighborhoods and expand regionally to additional tri-state jurisdictions.
-Contact Climate Action Director Savannah Sullivan at email@example.com for more information, who also serves as Director of the Climate Safe Neighborhoods Partnership.
+In 2023, the Climate Safe Neighborhoods Partnership is working to deepen equitable opportunities in Cincinnati neighborhoods and expand regionally to additional tri-state jurisdictions.

 Climate Action Communications